Dave-Webb86/David-Webb---MSc-Data-Science-Projects/Investigation of the UK Ofsted Dataset (2018-2019)/README.md

 ***Component 2*** comprises exploratory data visualisation of the dataset.

-***Component 3*** comprises a self directed exploratory project assessing the relatative retention gap between disadvantaged pupils and their peers within schools, culminating in a wiritten report *".
+***Component 3*** comprises a self directed exploratory project assessing the relatative retention gap between disadvantaged pupils and their peers within schools, culminating in a wiritten report *"Measuring the Disadvantaged Attainment Gap, Is It Enough"*.

 ***Component 4*** comprises feature engineering and training of a classifier algorithm to predict the final Ofsted rating of schools.